-As (almost) all flexors of the forearm, these three muscles are supplied by the median nerve.
-The innervating branch, the anterior interosseous nerve, arises approximately 5 cm underneath the medial epicondyle of the humerus from the median nerve.
+As outlined above, as with (almost) all flexors of the forearm, these three muscles are supplied by the median nerve.
+The specific innervating branch, the anterior interosseous nerve, arises approximately 5 cm underneath the medial epicondyle of the humerus from the median nerve.

 At the wrist, the tendons of the flexor digitorum profondus and flexor pollicis longus run through the carpal tunnel, a passage formed by the carpal bones dorsally and a tight densification of the antebrachial fascia (flexor retinaculum) anteriorly.
 Along with these tendons, the carpal tunnel contains the median nerve as well as the four tendons of the flexor digitorum superficialis.

-- The contraction of the flexor digitorum profundus leads to a flexion in the metacarpophalangeal (MCP), proximal interphalangeal (PIP) and distal interphalangeal joints (DIP) of the second to fifth fingers as well as the wrist joint.
+- The contraction of the flexor digitorum profundus leads to flexion of the metacarpophalangeal (MCP), proximal interphalangeal (PIP) and distal interphalangeal joints (DIP) of the second to fifth fingers.
 As this muscle is permanently tensed, the fingers are always slightly bent while at rest.